Angela Davis: Political activism and speeches

 Davis was elected as a member of the American Academy of Arts and Sciences in 2021.

+In recent years, Davis' work has reflected her concern over the incarceration of poverty-stricken and marginalized groups.
+In line with this, in December 2020, it was reported that Davis entered into a collaboration with Renowned LA fashion label to create clothing inspired by black activists called “Heroes of Blackness,” where a beneficiary of the fashion line is Underground Grit, a prison reform group.

 Personal life

 From 1980 to 1983, Davis was married to Hilton Braithwaite.
 In 1997, she came out as a lesbian in an interview with Out magazine.
-By 2020, Davis was living openly with her partner, the academic Gina Dent, a fellow humanities scholar and intersectional feminist researcher at UC Santa Cruz.
+By 2020, Davis was living with her partner, the academic Gina Dent, a fellow humanities scholar and intersectional feminist researcher at UC Santa Cruz.
 Together, they have advocated for the abolition of police and prisons, and for black liberation and Palestinian solidarity.

+In a 2023 episode of the PBS series Finding Your Roots, Henry Louis Gates revealed to Davis that she is a descendant of William Brewster, a passenger on the Mayflower.
+Another ancestor revealed in the episode was Alabama politician John A. Darden, who is Davis's grandfather.
+In another episode titled Secret Lives it is revealed that Davis is related to Niecy Nash.